linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

     mail_privileged_group = mail
     ~~~

-9. Save your changes to the */etc/dovecot/conf.d/10-mail.conf* file.
+9. Save the changes to the */etc/dovecot/conf.d/10-mail.conf* file.
 10. Enter the following command to verify the permissions for */var/mail*:

         ls -ld /var/mail